 Learn The Difference Between Carmel & Caramel

 Although many people think these two words are the same thing…they are NOT.
+New writers often make the same mistake with the words blonde vs blond.
 To put things simply:

 - Caramel = A light brown & chewy candy that many people love.